 -Read some poems from this collection here.

-The Canaanite Woman in both Matthew’s and Mark's gospels asks Jesus to heal her daughter from so-called demon possession, what today we might understand as a psychological, physical, or emotional disorder or a set of complex behaviors.
-Gospel writers give the Canaanite Woman only a handful of lines before moving on to Jesus’s next endeavor.
-My book pauses with her for considerably longer.
-The Canaanite Woman emerges as a prophet when we notice both her inborn and hard-won wisdom, her strength and resilience as a mother of a child with complicated behaviors in a culture that tends to look away when she pleas for support and understanding.
+The Canaanite Woman in the Gospels of Matthew and Mark asks Jesus to heal her daughter's suffering from so-called demon possession, what today some readers might understand as a complicated distress or disorder.
+Matthew and Mark give the Canaanite Woman only a handful of verses before moving on to Jesus's next encounter.
+The present book pauses with her for considerably longer.
+The Canaanite Woman emerges as a prophet when we notice both her inborn and hard-won wisdom, her strength and resilience as she raises a child with complicated behaviors in a culture of conformity.

 The Canaanite Woman is not an ancient visionary from an outdated story.
-She is your server at the restaurant.
+She is your neighbor.
 Your business partner.
-She is the woman seated beside you on the bleachers at the soccer game.
-The woman driving the car in the next lane.
-She might be a man, for men, too, are often primary caretakers of children with rare and complicated disabilities.
+She is the woman you pass in the grocery store aisle.
+Your daughter, wife, or friend.
+She might be a man, for men, too, are often primary caretakers of children with complicated behaviors and disorders.
 Maybe you are the Canaanite Woman.
 Or will be.
-The Canaanite Woman has much to teach us about the Mystery of Love.
-Let’s follow her.
-She’ll lead us to other quiet visionaries along the way, including ones we often pass by: the visionary within the marginalized, the visionary within ourselves.
+The Canaanite Woman has much to teach us about the mystery of love.
+Let's follow her.
+She'll lead us to other quiet visionaries along the way, including ones we often pass by: the visionary within the marginalized; the visionary within ourselves.

 Forthcoming from Unsolicited Press (2023).